 - Introduction to lymphedema bandaging and compression therapy

-- Patient evaluation and weekly measuring (circumference and volume)
+Patient evaluation and weekly measuring (circumference and volume) - Treatment of primary and secondary extremity lymphedema

 - Self-MLD sequences for all extremities

-After completing the 45-hr online Home Study Module, you’ll be prepared for the 9-day (90-hr) classroom portion that focuses on the instruction and practice of Manual Lymph Drainage (MLD) and compression bandaging.
+After completing the 75-hr online Home Study Module, you’ll be prepared for the 6 1/2-day (60-hr) classroom portion that focuses on the instruction and practice of Manual Lymph Drainage (MLD) and compression bandaging.

 Topics include: